ME-ICA/tedana/CONTRIBUTING.md

 * **[ENH]** for enhancements
 * **[FIX]** for bug fixes
 * **[REF]** for refactoring existing code
-* **[STY]** for stylistic changes
 * **[TST]** for new or updated tests, and
-* **[WIP]** for changes which are not yet ready to be merged
+* **[MAINT]** for maintenance of code

+You can also combine the tags above, for example if you are updating both a test and the documentation: **[TST, DOC]**.

 Pull requests should be submitted early and often!
-If your pull request is not yet ready to be merged, please also include the **[WIP]** prefix.
-This tells the development team that your pull request is a "work-in-progress", and that you plan to continue working on it.
+If your pull request is not yet ready to be merged, please use [draft PRs][link_draftpr] This tells the development team that your pull request is a "work-in-progress", and that you plan to continue working on it.
-We request that you do not use the Draft PR feature at this time, as it interferes with our Continuous Integration tool, Travis.

-You can also combine the tags above, for example if you are updating both a test and the documentation: **[TST, DOC]**.
-If you're still working on the pull request that prefix would be **[WIP, TST, DOC]**.
+Note that if your pull request has no conversation or commits for 90 days, stale-bot will mark it stale and we may ask your permission to take over it.

+Pull Request Checklist (Before Requesting Review):
+- [ ] Check that all tests are passing ("All tests passsed")
+- [ ] Make sure you have docstrings for any new functions
+- [ ] Make sure that docstrings are updated for edited functions
+- [ ] Make sure you note any issues that will be closed by your PR
+- [ ] Take a look at the automatically generated readthedocs for your PR (Show all checks -> continuous-documentation/readthedocs -> Details)

 ## Style Guide